Last review date: 16 March 2023

 We will never share your personal data with any third-party company for marketing purposes without your prior consent.

 You can ask us to stop sending you marketing messages at any time by following the opt-out links contained in every marketing message we send sent to you or by contacting us using the contact details above.

 Change of purpose

-We will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
-If you wish to get an explanation as to how the processing for the new purpose is compatible with the original purpose, please contact us.
+We will only use your personal data for the purposes for which we collected it and as described in this privacy notice unless we reasonably consider that we need to use it for another purpose and that purpose is compatible with the original purpose it was collected for.

 If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.

 Please note that we may process your personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.

 We may have to share your personal data with the parties set out below: